WimDeMeester/Docker/README.md

 # Docker
 The Docker scripts to create the DeepskyLog Docker image.

+## Install docker
+Docker can be easily installed on Linux machines.
+On Mac or Windows, download [boot2docker] (https://github.com/boot2docker/boot2docker/) before executing the following command, start boot2docker on your Mac or Windows machine.

 ## Making the mysql Data Volume container
 `docker build -t="mysql:v5.0" mysql-container`